 in music, the shortening of a theme or phrase by removing particular notes - see also 'interpolation'

-in keyboard music, one slur might end at the samepoint where another slur begins.
+in music, a elision slur, which it is also known as a lyric slur or synalepha, is where one slur might end at the samepoint where another slur begins.
 The two slurs share the centre of the notehead (elide) without touching each other.
 When the elision occurs on tied notes, the first phrase may end on the first tied note, while the second phrase can begin on the second tied note

 in poetry, when the poet takes a word that ends in a vowel, and a following word that begins with a vowel, and blurs them together to create a single syllable, the result is an elision